 5 Little Pumpkins is a classic Halloween rhyme that your preschoolers will love.
-This rhyme is so much more than a fun song or rhyme, it’s also a valuable teaching tool that can help your kids develop math skills such as number sense, one-to-one correspondence skills, and mathematical fluency.
-Keep reading to see a video of this activity in action and grab your free printable!
+This rhyme is so much more than just a fun song or rhyme, it’s also a valuable teaching tool that can help your kids develop math skills such as number sense, one-to-one correspondence skills, and mathematical fluency.
+Keep reading to see a video of this activity in action and grab your free pumpkin printable!

 Here are the supplies you will need to introduce this activity to your own kids: